nosmai/moderation-agora-examples/README.md

 - An **Agora** App ID and a temporary token (Agora Console), or a token server.
 - The **Nosmai Moderation SDK**:
   - Android: `nosmai-detection.aar` (from the Android SDK release) in `android/app/libs/`.
-  - iOS: the `NosmaiModerationSDK` CocoaPods pod — it ships the SDK framework and its encrypted models.
+  - iOS: the `NosmaiModerationSDK` CocoaPods pod.
+It ships the SDK framework and its encrypted models.
 Requires [CocoaPods](https://cocoapods.org/).
   - Web: the `@nosmai/moderation-web` npm package, plus the encrypted model files in `web/public/models/`.
 Requires [Node.js](https://nodejs.org/) 18+.

 ## Setup